My name is Jane Chelliah. Welcome to my blog.

 I blogged about European issues for Diem25 which is a movement founded by Yanis Varoufakis, the ex-finance minister for Greece, for progressive democrats.

-I co-host a radio programme on feminism on the last Wednesday of every month at K2K Radio.
+I co-hosted a radio programme on feminism and politics at K2K Radio.

 I wrote a chapter titled ‘Austerity and Gender Neutrality: The Excluding of Women and Mothers from Public Policy in the UK’ in a journal titled ‘Mothering in the age of neoliberalism’ published by MIRCI.